Contents

 Too Much Light.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you occasionally clean your windows, you’ll require to clean up the skylight more frequently.
-Plus, mounting the roof is the only method to clean up the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
+If you occasionally clean your windows, you’ll require to clean the skylight more often.
+Plus, mounting the roof is the only method to clean the beyond a skylight.

 Skylight Cost Elements.